Back to School

 Center for Accessibility

 For those who need to come into the world of computers, this is the class for you.
 Overcome your fears and gain the skills that can get you ready for the workplace.
-Also take the Mavis Beacon Teaches Typing class as a perfect complement to PC Basics.
+This class will be your introduction to basic terminology of the computer, and to acquire basic navigational skills in the Windows environment.
 Seats will be filled on a first-come, space-available basis.
-Instructor: X. E. HanComputer Lab, Room 311Required Skills: The ability to read and comprehend English well.You will learn to:
+Instructor: J. Johnson Venue: Meeting Room Required Skills: The ability to read and comprehend English well.

 - 1 of 188